zsobin/BaseWebApp/README.md

 ##### 9. Make a change in the code and refresh the page running at `localhost:5000`
 Open the project with Sublime text or whichever text editor you installed.
 Make a change to your code (ex.
 In `index.ejs` change the header text) and refresh your web browser- you should see the change!

+Ejs is a templating language that stands for embedded javascript.
+It's like HTML but with some special sauce mixed in so that you can add in a little javascript that gets compiled to HTML before it's send to the browser.
+We won't really be using it for anything other than HTML today though.

 ##### 10. Link github repo to heroku
 This is kind of a weird step but it's worth it- What this does is essentially connects your heroku app to a Github Repository.
 It monitors the repository and whenever it sees you push a change, it automatically re-deploys your application so that your changes are incorporated in your live site.